Design of Distributed Reconfigurable Robotics Systems with ReconROS: Evaluation

-The overall ROS2 application splits into two parts, the control of ball-on-plate stations and a video processing chain.
-Figure~\ref{fig:bop_sw_architecture} shows all involved ROS2 nodes with their communication objects.
-The control loop for a ball-on-plate station comprises the four ROS2 nodes {\tt Touch}, {\tt Control}, {\tt Inverse} and {\tt Servo}.
+The overall ROS 2 application splits into two parts, the control of ball-on-plate stations and a video processing chain.
+Figure~\ref{fig:bop_sw_architecture} shows all involved ROS 2 nodes with their communication objects.
+The control loop for a ball-on-plate station comprises the four ROS 2 nodes {\tt Touch}, {\tt Control}, {\tt Inverse} and {\tt Servo}.
 The {\tt Touch} node starts a new control cycle by reading the actual position of the ball on the platform.
 This information is scaled and sent to the {\tt Control} node that implements a PID controller and a Kalman filter to determine the desired rotations for the platform with respect to the $x$ and $y$ axes.
 The subsequent {\tt Inverse} node applies inverse kinematics transformations to determine the required angle for each of the six servo motors.
 Finally, the {\tt Servo} node converts the angles into pulse width modulated signals to drive the motors.

-The video processing chain includes ROS2 nodes for video input, {\tt HDMI in}, processing, {\tt Filter}, and video output, {\tt HDMI out}.
+The video processing chain includes ROS 2 nodes for video input, {\tt HDMI in}, processing, {\tt Filter}, and video output, {\tt HDMI out}.
 The HDMI interface implementation includes mechanisms for the transport of image data from and to the main memory without processor interaction by using AXI VDMAs (Video Direct Memory Access).
+All ROS 2 nodes use publish/subscribe mechanisms to communicate with topics shown in Figure~\ref{fig:bop_sw_architecture}.